ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

     * - ``-seek_criteria``
       - Seek criteria and seek starting point
       - Optional.
-Set to 1 and the frame number, to start demultiplexing from that specific frame.
-Set to 2 and the timestamp, to start demultiplexing from that specific timestamp.
+Set to 1 and the frame number to start demultiplexing from that specific frame.
+Set to 2 and the timestamp to start demultiplexing from that specific timestamp.
 The seek criteria and starting point must be comma-separated (``,``).
 Defaults to starting from the first frame.

     * - ``-seek_mode``
       - Seek mode